Cam Dennis

 Welcome to my personal website!

-The primary focus of this site is to act as a personal CV, to share my research interests and endeavors, and to share other things I love with the world.
+The primary focus of this site is to act as a personal CV and to share my research interests and endeavors.

 Feel free to explore the tabs above and contact me with any questions or comments.